rmgirardin/mouse-bot/README.md

 - /convert
     - Can convert the percent amount to damage in raids (must include the word 'percent' or '%' to work)
     - Can convert the amount of damage you need to do to a percent value
-    - Only works for all of the phases of Rancor Tier 7 right now
+    - Works for both Tier 7 Rancor Raid and the Heroic Tank Takedown raid
+        - Heroic Tank Takedown raid values are estimates as of now
+- /no
+    - Mouse bot responds with a gif: `vader_no.gif`
+- /yes
+    - Mouse bot responds with a gif: `vader_dance.gif`

 ## To-Do

-- Add forum feed updater
+- Add forum feed updater (might go back to using twitter)
 - Clean and consolidate code
+- Reimplement welcome when new members join the server
+- ignore `/rules` command if there is no rules channel ID.

 ## Help
 If you need help, you can always ask me.